frcharron/addy-mailcow-bridge/README.md

 ## Environment Variables
 - **MAILCOW_DOMAIN**: The URL of your Mailcow instance (e.g., ```https://mail.example.com```).
 Required for API calls.
+- **MAILCOW_API_KEY**: API_KEY from MAILCOW.

 Pass additional variables via ```-e``` in ```docker run``` or add them to your ```.env``` file as needed.

 ## API Usage
-Once your server is running, you can set the Bitwarden extension to use it at Generator -> Username - Forwarded Email Alias -> Addy.io as service -> put a domain that exists on Mailcow -> Put your MailCow API key -> Put your server URL with your destination email at the end.
+Once your server is running, you can set the Bitwarden extension to use it at Generator -> Username - Forwarded Email Alias -> Addy.io as service -> put a domain that exists on Mailcow -> Put custom API Key (Strongly sugest to generate a UUID) -> Put your server URL with your destination email at the end.
 For example, if you want to receive your emails at mycoolemail@gmail.com, you can use something like this:
 ```
 https://yourbridgeserver/mycoolemail@gmail.com
 ```